-Samples of the annual losses are generated using the WinBUGS (Windows version of Bayesian inference Using Gibbs Sampling) developed at the Medical Research Council in the UK (Gilks et al. 1994; Spiegelhalter et al. 1996).
-WinBUGS chooses an appropriate Markov chain Monte Carlo (MCMC) sampling algorithm based on the model structure.
-In this way annual losses are sampled conditional on the model coefficients and the observed values of the covariates.
+Samples of the annual losses are generated by using the WinBUGS (Windows version of Bayesian inference Using Gibbs Sampling) developed at the Medical Research Council in the United Kingdom (Gilks et al., 1996; Spiegelhalter et al., 1996).
+WinBUGS chooses an appropriate MCMC sampling algorithm based on the model structure.
+In this way, annual losses are sampled conditional on the model coefficients and the observed values of the covariates.
 The cost associated with a Bayesian approach is the requirement to formally specify prior beliefs.
 Here we take the standard route and assume noninformative priors, which as the name implies provide little information about the parameters of interest.
-MCMC, in particular Gibbs sampling, is used to sample the parameters given the data since no closed form distribution exists for the truncated Normal (or for the GPD used in the next section).
+Markov chain Monte Carlo analysis, in particular Gibbs sampling, is used to sample the parameters given the data, since no closed form distribution exists for the truncated normal (or for the generalized Pareto distribution [GPD] used in the next section).

 We check for mixing and convergence by examining successive samples of the parameters.
 Samples from the posterior distributions of the parameters indicate relatively good mixing and quick settling as two different sets of initial conditions produce sample values that fluctuate around a fixed mean.
-Based on these diagnostics, we discard the first 10000 samples and analyze the output from the next 10000 samples.
+Based on these diagnostics, we discard the first 10,000 samples and analyze the output from the next 10,000 samples.
 The utility of the Bayesian approach for modeling the mean number of coastal hurricanes is described in Elsner and Jagger (2004).

-Figure 7 shows the predictive posterior distributions of losses for two different climate scenarios.
+Figure 10.7 shows the predictive posterior distributions of losses for two different climate scenarios.
 The first scenario is characterized by preseason conditions featuring a combination of high NAO values and low SST values.
-To offer a strong contrast, we set the values to their maximum and minimum respectively over the 106-year period (1900-2005; NAO = +2.9 sd and SST = -0.61°C).
-This situation is unfavorable for hurricane activity along the U.S. coast (Elsner and Jagger 2006).
+To offer a strong contrast, we set the values to their maximum and minimum, respectively, over the 106-year period (1900-2005; NAO = +2.9 s.d. and SST = $-0.61 \,^{\circ}$ C).
+This situation is unfavorable for hurricane activity along the US coast (Elsner and Jagger, 2006).
 Simulation results show that the probability of no loss (47%) is close to the probability of at least some loss (53%).
-This contrasts with results from the second scenario characterized by conditions favorable for hurricane activity (NAO = -2.7 sd and SST = +0.55°C).
+This result contrasts with those from the second scenario, which is characterized by conditions favorable for hurricane activity (NAO = $-2.7 \,$ s.d. and SST = $+0.55 \,^{\circ}$ C).
 Here the probability of at least some loss is 94%.